-When you design a class, each provided service S must specify a clear contract.
+When you design a class, each service S provided must specify a clear contract.

 "If you promise to call S with the precondition satisfied, then I, in return, promise to deliver a final state in which the post-condition is satisfied."